Skip to main content

 Cadherins

 All structures need support and connections.
 At the macro level, the skeleton supports the mass and organization of organs and tissues in whole organisms.
 Within an organ, how can cells hold together?
 How do they adhere to each other?
 Certainly not through outer leaflet lipid contacts, as the outer surface of the leaflet is typically charged.
 The extracellular matrix does provide some of the glue that holds cells together.
 At a more detailed level, transmembrane proteins are involved.
 One class of adhesive proteins is cadherins, a calcium-dependent cell adhesion molecule.
 There are over 100 human cadherins.
-They are mostly ditopic, single transmembrane pass proteins.
-Their cytoplasmic domains interact with proteins like catenin, which then bind to the interior cytoskeletal network composed of actin and other proteins.
-This provides a way for the intracellular region to regulate the extracellular interactions of the cell.
+They are mostly ditopic, single transmembrane-pass proteins.
+Their cytoplasmic domains interact with proteins such as catenin, which then bind to the cytoskeletal network composed of actin and other proteins.
+This provides a mechanism for the intracellular region to regulate the cell's extracellular interactions.

-The extracellular domain is composed of five repeating "cadherin" domains, each around 110 amino acids, that can fold independently.
+The extracellular domain is composed of five repeating "cadherin" domains, each approximately 110 amino acids in length, that can fold independently.
 Calcium ions bind at the domain interfaces.
 A cadherin can interact with other cadherin domains on other cadherins on other cells, leading to cell adhesion.
 Essentially, the receptor cadherin on one cell binds to the ligand cadherin on the other.
-As metastatic tumor cells lose their adhering feature and leave the primary tumor site, you would expect mutations in cadherins are often involved.
+As metastatic tumor cells lose their adhering feature and leave the primary tumor site, you would expect mutations in cadherins to be often involved.
 They may also be involved in cell sorting during morphogenesis, regulation of tight and gap junctions, and in the control of intercellular spacing.

 Figure \(\PageIndex{20}\) shows a "constructed" image of cadherin-1 (1L3W) interacting with cytoplasmic β-catenin (1I7X) through a modeled transmembrane helix (amino acids QIPAILGILGGILALLILILLLLLFLRR, amino acids 706-731).
-No full-length structure of cadherin in a membrane is available.
+No full-length membrane-bound cadherin structure is available.

 Figure \(\PageIndex{20}\): A constructed" image of cadherin-1 (1L3W) interacting with cytoplasmic β-catenin (1I7X) through a modeled transmembrane helix